-Instead of rambling about how amazing (or terrible) their lives are, likable people ask questions.
+Instead of focusing about how amazing (or terrible) their lives are, likable people ask questions.
 They dive deep into the minds of the person they’re talking to.

 8. They are generous and altruistic.

-According to Adam Grant, the youngest-tenured and highest-rated professor at Wharton School of Business, there are three types of people:
+According to Adam Grant, an organizational psychologist, best-selling author, and professor at Wharton School of Business, there are three types of people:

 The Matcher is someone who seeks balance between giving and taking.
 They seek fairness and equality.
 If they put too much into a relationship, without getting anything in return, they’ll eventually give up.
 They believe in even exchanges and trading favors.

 The Giver is altruistic.
 It’s a rare breed of human who doesn’t look for anything in return.
-Whereas Takers are focused on receiving all of time and Matchers are focused on receiving at least some of the time … Givers don’t even think about it.
+Whereas Takers are focused on receiving all of the time and Matchers are focused on receiving at least some of the time, Givers don’t even think about it.